petersem/monocker/README.md

 - For Pushbullet: Open Pushbullet in a browser and get device ID from URL [Example](https://raw.githubusercontent.com/petersem/monocker/master/doco/pbdeviceid.PNG)
 - For Pushover: See pushover doco for user key and app token
 - For Discord: See Discord doco for how to create a webhook and get the url
+- For Whatsapp: Create account on callmebot.com and enter your phone number and api key (as sent by callmebot)
+- For ntfy.sh: Set ntfy_url (=https://ntfy.sh for public server, else your own instance), topic (=channel) and optionally the access token (in case the topic is secured)

 #### LABEL_ENABLE
 This is an optional value, and defaults to false if it is not specified.
 This feature allows you to specify (with labels) 'either' specific containers to monitor or exclude from monitoring.